EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 That should create a new file: `.config/dotnet-tools.json`.

-Now, also from the root directory, we finally install our tool:
+Now, also from the root directory, we can finally install our tool:

 ```sh
 dotnet tool install --add-source ./VehicleQuotes.CreateUser/nupkg VehicleQuotes.CreateUser
 ```

 This is the regular command to install any tools in .NET.
-The interesting part is that we use the `--add-source` option to point it to the path where our package is located.
+The interesting part is that we use the `--add-source` option to point it to the path where our freshly built package is located.

 After that, .NET shows this output: